Avigdor Lieberman: Views and opinions

 On 5 January 2014, Lieberman again brought up his plan, saying that he would not support any peace plan that did not include such "an exchange".
 He said that when he talks about it, he refers to the Triangle and Wadi Ara.

 Lieberman supports Israeli membership in the European Union and NATO.
 He considers Iran a serious threat to Israel, but initially came out in favor of further political/economic sanctions and opposed a military strike, saying that he cannot imagine the implications of armed action.
 However, Haaretz later reported that Prime Minister Benjamin Netanyahu and Defense Minister Ehud Barak persuaded Lieberman to switch sides and support an attack.
+In post on X (formerly Twitter) in July 2024, Lieberman defended the use of nuclear weapons by Israel to stop the Iranian nuclear program, stating, "In order to stop the Iranian nuclear program, which is already in the weapons stages, we must use all the means at our disposal.
+It should be clear that at this stage it is not possible to prevent nuclear weapons from Iran by conventional means."

 While his party is sometimes described by the news media as doctrinally secular and aiming to reduce the role of the rabbinical system in government, it actually supports the continuation of the role of Orthodox rabbinical courts, but wants more nationally minded religious people, rather than the ultra-orthodox, in charge.
 It does not advocate introducing civil marriage within Israeli law, but rather to find a solution to some of those who cannot marry under such laws.
 It does not advocate a separation of religion and state in Israeli society.

 In response to possible charges by the International Criminal Court, Lieberman has called for the court to be defunded.

-Avigdor Lieberman advocates expansion of foreign relations with Azerbaijan due to the historical friendliness of Azerbaijanis towards Jewish minorities.
+Lieberman advocates expansion of foreign relations with Azerbaijan due to the historical friendliness of Azerbaijanis towards Jewish minorities.
 Lieberman said: "Even in the time of the Soviet Union, (Azerbaijan) was known to treat its Jewish community well, and there is no anti-Semitism there.
 We must continue strengthening our relations with Azerbaijan" Azerbaijan–Israel relations play strategically important role against a common adversary of both countries, Iran.
 Recently, Lieberman supported Azerbaijan during 2016 Armenian–Azerbaijani clashes over the territory of Nagorno-Karabakh.

+A journalistic investigation published in April 2024 suggests Liberman's support for Azerbaijan might be influenced by his family business as it revealed how Lieberman's 2 sons have been earning lucrative commissions by serving as intermediaries in major business deals for Israeli companies in Azerbaijan and also represented the national Azerbaijani airline, controlled by the Azerbaijani government, in Israel.